augeas/TransMediaLint/README.md

 For more thorough research from the trans community itself, beyond this automated approach you are strongly recommended [The Trans Safety Network](https://transsafety.network/).
-Feature, and pull request, or better still, forks from the LGBT community are welcome.
+Feature, and pull requests, or better still, forks from the LGBT community are welcome.

 ## Article Frequency